-In February 2013, the FASB issued accounting updates to improve the reporting reclassifications out of accumulated other comprehensive income of various components.
-The guidance requires presentation of significant amounts reclassified from each component of accumulated other comprehensive income and the income statement line items affected by the reclassification either parenthetically on the face of the financial statements or in the notes.
-This guidance is effective for fiscal years, and interim periods within those years, beginning after December 31, 2012.
+In March 2013, the FASB issued an accounting update that amended guidance on a parent's accounting for the cumulative translation adjustment upon derecognition of a subsidiary or group of assets within a foreign entity.
+This guidance requires that the parent release any related cumulative translation adjustment into net income only if the sale or transfer results in the complete or substantially complete liquidation of the foreign entity in which the subsidiary or group of assets had resided.
+The guidance is effective for fiscal years beginning after December 15, 2013.
 The adoption of this guidance is not expected to have a material impact on the Company's results of operations, financial position or cash flows.